http://www.aaa.com:8080/web1

 You can also view the full syntax and options of the subcommand by

-typing asadmin help delete-ssl
+typing asadmin help delete-ssl at the command line.

 In the Administration Console, open the HTTP Service component under the relevant configuration.